carstoid/CollectiveAccess/README.md

 Enter container: `docker exec -it collectiveaccess bash`, exit with `Ctrl + D`

 NOTE: as permissions aren't set properly in the dockerfile, you may need to enter the container and run `chown -R www-data: /path/to/tilepics/` before image upload will work

+You can back up the data volumes with loomchild/volume-backup